 But, if Christians are to be instructed by the Word of God, what would that instruction be?
 I took the time to study it, and the answer surprised me in its clarity.

 I did a simple word search in the New American Standard (NASB) version of the Bible.
-There were 36 times that words in the Old and New Testaments were translated as “stranger” (non-citizen, immigrant).
+I found at least 36 times that words in the Old and New Testaments were translated as “stranger” (non-citizen, immigrant).
 The word was often accompanied by the word, “sojourner”.
-Determining the Biblical view of dealing with strangers among us was simple and easy, and the picture that appears is perfectly clear and consistent.
-It could not be more obvious.
+Determining the Biblical view of dealing with strangers among us was simple and easy, and the picture that appears seems clear and consistent.

 Strangers were consistently listed with widows, orphans and even with priests as people to whom compassion should be shown.
 In fact, men who killed orphans, widows and strangers were considered evil.
 (Ps.
 94:6)

-Strangers sojourning among the Israelites were equal under the law to the natives.
-(Exodus 12:49; 23:12) The same standards applied to both natives and strangers.
+Strangers sojourning among the Israelites were equal under the law to the natives in many critical respects.
+(Exodus 12:49; 23:12) Many of the same standards applied both to natives and to strangers.
 (Lev.
-24:22) Even cities of refuge were for natives and strangers alike.
+24:22) Cities of refuge were available for natives and strangers alike.
 (Josh.
 20:9) Strangers were to be treated as natives, and Israelites were instructed to love strangers as themselves.
 (Lev.
 19:34)

-Significantly, strangers sojourning among the nation of Israel were allowed to celebrate the Passover with the Israelites if they agreed to become circumcised.
+Strangers sojourning in the nation of Israel were even allowed to celebrate the Passover with the Israelites, providing they agreed to become circumcised.
 At that point, they were considered “like a native”.
-(Exodus 12:48) The Passover, of course, is celebrated to remember God passing over the houses of the Israelites as God brought plagues on the Egyptians to force them to let the Israelites leave Egypt where they were forced into servitude and oppressed.
+(Exodus 12:48) The Passover, of course, is celebrated to remember God passing over the houses of the Israelites as God brought plagues on the Egyptians to compel Pharaoh to let the Israelites leave Egypt where they had sojourned for over 400 years.

-The entire fabric of the Bible reveals that people of God should have a close affinity with strangers, immigrants.
-The people of God have always considered themselves strangers in the earth.
+The entire fabric of the Bible reveals that people of God should have a close affinity with strangers, immigrants – sojourners.
+The people of God have always considered themselves strangers/sojourners in the earth.
 (Ps.
 119:19; Jer.
 14:8) Abraham was a stranger and a sojourner in the Promised Land (Gen. 23:4); Moses was a sojourner in Midian (Ex.
-2:22); and the Israelites lived temporarily in Egypt and in the wilderness for 40 years; and the Israelites were removed from their own land and sojourned in Babylon during the captivity.
+2:22); the Israelites sojourned in Egypt for 400 years and in the wilderness for 40 years; and the Israelites were removed from their own land and sojourned in Babylon during the captivity.

 The same theme is continued in the New Testament.
 Peter calls believers “aliens and strangers” in this world.
 (1 Pet.
 2:11) Jesus tells us we need to be born again to see the kingdom of God.
-(John 3:3) We need to be born of the spirit.
-At that point, we become “in the world but not of it” – we become strangers in this world, just passing through.
+(John 3:3) At that point, we become “in the world but not of it” – we become strangers in this world, just passing through.

 We may be blinded on the immigration issue.
 In fact, I would go as far as to say that we are blinded on the issue of immigration if we are not in favor of a compassionate response to the immigration problem in the US.
 If we want to be considered a Christian nation, we will welcome and love the immigrants who come to us.
 I do not see that we have any other choice if we want to honor the heart of God that is revealed in Scripture and follow Jesus on this subject.

 Regardless of the way our government or other people we know think about the subject, Christians, of all people, should be in favor of loving our foreign brothers and sisters and doing for them as we would want them to do for us.